 With a pandemic raging on, many of us have been confined within our homes for the last few months.
-Forget elaborate vacations, it’s been a while since some of us got a coffee from the café down the street.
-As states begin opening up we are starting to explore the possibility of leaving our homes.
-While we aren’t quite ready to jet off to a busy all inclusive resort in a tropical location we may be ready to plan a little trip close to home.
-If you are looking for a short drive, long weekend destination from Boston check out this post.
+Forget elaborate vacations—it’s been a while since some of us even got a coffee from the café down the street!
+As states begin opening up, we’re starting to explore the possibility of leaving our homes.
+While we aren’t quite ready to jet off to a busy, all-inclusive resort in a tropical location, we may be ready to plan a little road trip close to home.
+If you’re based in or around Boston and are looking for a short drive perfect for a long weekend, check out this post.

-But if you think part of the fun is getting there check out some of the fun places you can explore around and just beyond New England.
-Spend a week driving your home region and spending time together exploring small cities and towns, having a family singalong and enjoying each other’s company without distance learning, zoom calls, or the confining walls of the home you haven’t left in months.
+But if you think part of the fun is getting there, check out some of the fun places you can explore around and just beyond New England!
+Spend a week exploring hidden gems close to home, having a family singalong, and enjoying each other’s company without distance learning, zoom calls, or the confining walls of the home you haven’t left in months.

 As the birthplace of America, New England is full of history and diverse cultures that many of us don’t take the opportunity to explore.
-The northern states especially are famous for their lakes, mountains and quiet, quaint rural life.
+The northern states especially are famous for their lakes, mountains, and quiet, quaint rural life, making them perfect for a relaxed road trip.

-During your drive you will see rolling hills, tall mountains, streams and rivers, and if you go later in the fall the famous foliage.
-Take a stop at any of the roadside inns, many of them quite old and some even predating the American revolution, and enjoy a tall glass of a local craft beer.
-Make a game of counting the cows!!
+During your drive, bask in the rolling hills, tall mountains, streams and rivers, and—if you go later in the fall—the famous foliage.
+For a taste of history along the way, stop at any of the roadside inns (many of which even pre-date the American Revolution!), and enjoy a tall glass of a local craft beer.
+If you or your little ones get bored during the drive, enjoy a time-honored travel tradition: counting cows!

 (3 Hours from Boston)

-A quaint picturesque town located between the Green Mountains and the Taconic Range, Manchester, is known for its cottages and country inns.
+A quaint, picturesque town between the Green Mountains and the Taconic Range, Manchester is known for its cottages and country inns.
 A great destination for those fond of outdoor activities, the town offers skiing in winter and hiking in summer.
-Take a stop anywhere in the town and take a look around.
-The fresh outdoor air and the beautiful sights of nature are guaranteed to make you feel refreshed.
-There are wonderful little shops downtown including one of my favorite bookstores.
+Take a moment to breathe in the fresh outdoor air, gaze at the green grass and luscious foliage, or stroll through one of the shops downtown.
+Manchester is home to one of my favorite bookstores!

 (2 Hours 20 min from Manchester)

-A college town located on the shore of Lake Champlain and just south of the Canadian border, Burlington is the largest city in Vermont.
-Home to several local arts and music scenes, the city has interesting shows all year around.
-Some of those shows are performed by House of LeMay, Burlington’s own drag troupe.
-Then there are the famous boat races that you can take part in.
+A college town on the shore of Lake Champlain and just south of the Canadian border, Burlington is the largest city in Vermont.
+Home to several local arts and music scenes, the city has a variety of interesting shows all year around, including one performed by the House of LeMay, Burlington’s own drag troupe.

 (45 min from Burlington)

 Stowe is famed as “The Ski Capital Of The East”.
-True to its name, it is a favorite destination of skiers.
-It is home to the Stowe Mountain Resort, a famous ski resort with terrain on Spruce Peak and Mount Mansfield.
-You can stay for a while at Smuggler’s Notch or the Trapp Family Lodge.
-Apart from skiing, you can go hiking and horse riding in summer.
-There are facilities where your children can take part age related sports and activities.
+True to its name, it is a favorite destination of skiers and home to the Stowe Mountain Resort, a famous ski resort with terrain on Spruce Peak and Mount Mansfield.
+You can stay for a while at Smuggler’s Notch or—my personal favorite—the Trapp Family Lodge.
+Apart from skiing, you can go hiking and horseback riding in summer, and kids can enjoy a variety of sports and kid-friendly activities.

 (2 Hours 20 min from Stowe)